-Depreciation
+Depreciation and Amortization

 Depreciation expense in the forecast period reflects straight-line depreciation of asset balances at December 31 of each year, computed over the estimated useful lives of the assets.
+Amortization expense reflects the straight-line reduction of finance lease assets over the shorter of the lease term or the asset's estimated useful life.

-Buildings and Improvements 40 years Furniture, fixtures & equipment 7 years
+Buildings and Improvements 40 years

+Furniture, fixtures & equipment 7 years

+Vehicles 4-5 years